ShawnAjamala/stockapp/README.md

 Or directly:
 python auth.py

-Step 3: Login with Default Credentials
-Email: admin@supermarket.com
-Password: admin123

-Or register a new account using the Register tab.
+Step 3: Login with Credentials or register a new account using the Register tab.
 ---
 ## Author
 -Shawn Ajamala